Jordan-Widmer/booki-website/README.md

 This is the second project of the "Web Developer" training program at OpenClassroom.
 The goal of this project is to integrate a responsive HTML and CSS mockup of the Booki website, a tool for vacation planning, booking accommodations, and activities in the city of their choice.

 ## Site Features

-• Users will be able to search for accommodations in the city of their choice.
-The search field is therefore an input field, the text of which can be edited by the user.
-However, at this stage, the search button will not be functional.
+• Users can search for accommodations in their preferred city using the search field, although the search button is not functional at this stage.

-• Each accommodation or activity card must be clickable in its entirety.
-For now, the links will be empty.
+• Each accommodation or activity card is clickable, and links will be added in future versions.

-• The filters will not be functional for this version, however, they must change appearance on hover.
+• The filters are non-functional but will change appearance on hover.

-• In the menu, the links "Accommodations" and "Activities" are anchors that should lead to sections of the page.
+• The "Accommodations" and "Activities" links in the menu are anchors that should lead to sections of the page.

 ## Technical Constraints

-• Two mockups: one for desktop and one for mobile.
-The site should also be adapted for tablets.
+• The site should be responsive for desktop, mobile, and tablet devices.

-• Choose the most suitable format based on resolution and loading time.

-• The icons come from the Font Awesome library.
-The colors of the charter are blue #0065FC, and its lighter version #DEEBFF, as well as gray for the background #F2F2F2.
+• Font Awesome library provides the icons, and the color scheme includes blue #0065FC, its lighter version #DEEBFF, and gray for the background #F2F2F2.

-• The site's font is Raleway.
+• Raleway is the site's font.

-• Do not use CSS frameworks or pre-compilers (use HTML and CSS)

-• Use Visual Studio Code, and its Live Server or Prettier plugins...
+• CSS frameworks or pre-compilers are not allowed, and Visual Studio Code, Live Server or Prettier plugins should be used.

-• Integrate Font Awesome icons in HTML or CSS.
+• Font Awesome icons should be integrated into HTML or CSS.

-• The code must use semantic tags and must not contain any errors or warnings in the W3C HTML and CSS validator.
+• Semantic tags must be used, and there should be no errors or warnings in the W3C HTML and CSS validator.
 • The site should be compatible with the latest versions of Chrome and Firefox.

-• Separate HTML and CSS and organize the rendering folder.
+• HTML and CSS should be separated and organized in the rendering folder.

-• Version the code with Git and then deploy it on the GitHub Pages or GitLab page.
+• Git versioning should be used, and the site deployed on GitHub Pages or GitLab page.